HCastano/trustless-bridges-presentation/bridges.md

 ## Authority Round (Aura) Consensus

+- Designed in Parity Ethereum days for stable a test network
 - Blocks are produced at regular intervals by trusted authorities
 - Authorities implicitly vote on blocks by building on blocks
 - A block is considered finalized if it has (n/2) + 1 votes